Search Easy Food Dehydrating

 Because your meat is already cooked—that's one step saved—no further preparation is necessary for dehydrating meat safely.
 Remember, we're not dehydrating raw meat.

 The best meats to use are choice cuts—the tender cuts—so they won't be chewy or tough.
 Trim off visible fat.
-The less fat in the meat, the better as it's the fat in meat that causes the meat to go rancid.
+The less fat in the meat, the better, as it's the fat in meat that causes it to go rancid.
 Simply place your cut meats onto dehydrator trays.

 • BEEF - Whether you're making jerky or not, make sure to cut your leftover beef into evenly sized pieces when you put it on the dehydrator trays.
 This helps the dehydrating process and allows the meats to dry out at the same rate.
 Read ALL about Dehydrating Beef here.